-To Colonel Burer and the officers of the 37th Regiment, and to Colonel M'Gregor and Officers of the 70th, public gratitude is due; they, as British Soldiers, felt the misery of their hapless countrymen---exiles in an inclement season, and knowing the vortex of fashion could be transformed into the stream of Charity, converted the drama into the magic illusion; thus, while the respective talents of these gallant Sons of Mars honored Melpomene and Thalia, they shed a lustre on humanity, while pity dropped a tear of gratitude in behalf of pale sorrow. and registered a blessing in Heaven.
-I am most anxious to recommend to these North-Westers---these Montreal dealers in pot-ash, musk rat, and bear-skins, Benevolence, and shame their frigid apathy, else I would attempt matter more essential.
-Recent emigrants were perishing or seeking, by broken hearts, premature graves! " Tell not these truths in Gath," or hide your diminished heads, ye who know these things.
-Would the Arab, the decry'd Algerine, or much-injured, libelled African suppose, that in January last, a man (a Northumbrian) and his wife were on the bed of death. unnoticed, but not unknown---on one side, the corpse of a child, and on the other side, a younger one, expiring; surrounded by meagre want, friendless and forlorn !-- No. no, not friendless; for thy mercy, Eternal Deity, accepted the sigh and ejaculation of fast fleeting misery;--thus they breathed their last, and fled for and found " another and a better world!"
+To Colonel Burer and the officers of the 37th Regiment, and to Colonel M'Gregor and officers of the 70th public gratitude is due; they as British Soldiers felt the misery of their hapless countrymen-exiles in an inelement season, and knowing the vortex of fashion could be transformed into the stream of Charity, converted the drama into the magic illusion: thus, while the respective talents of these gallant Sons of Mars honored Melpomene and Thalia, they shed a lustre on humanity, while pity dropped a tear of gratitude in behalf of pale sorrow, and registered a blessing in heaven.
+I am most anxious to recommend to these North-Westers-these Montreal dealers in pot-ash, musk-rat, and bear-skins, Benevolence, and shame their frigid apathy, else I would attempt matter more essential.
+Recent emigrants were perishing or seeking, by broken hearts, premature graves!
+"Tell not these truths in Gath," or hide your diminished heads, ye who know these things.
+Would the Arab, the decry'd Algerine, or much-injured, libelled African suppose, that in January, 1820, a man (a Northumbrian) and his wife were on the bed of death, unnoticed but not unknown-on one side, the corps of a child, and on the other side, a younger one, expiring, surrounded by meagre want, triendless and forlorn !- No no. not friendless: for thy mercy, Eternal Deity, accepted the sigh and ejaculation of fast fleeting misery:thus they breathed their last, and fled for and found " another and a better world!"